Introducing Keyword Relationship Models

 Open Data Processing for Twitter - Now Available

 Following Twitter's announcement to terminate their partnership with DataSift, we've been working hard to build a solution to help our customers fill gaps left by the transition to Gnip.
-We've now released an open-source connector that will take data from the Gnip API and feed this into the DataSift platform.
+We've now released an open-source connector for you to install on your infrastructure (or a platform such as AWS) which will take data from the Gnip API and feed this into the DataSift platform.
 Hopefully this component will make your transition as pain-free as possible.

 Read Open Data Processing for Twitter - Now Available